 An old English Proverb actually says that by imitating and simulating the qualities like confidence and a positive mindset, a person can achieve these qualities in reality.
 Though in the worst cases, such an effort may look like a perfect case of delusion, there are sciences behind the proverb.
-In science, there are enough demonstrations that one can actually befool himself and other people with the final result being success, love and prosperity and happiness.
+In science, there are enough demonstrations that one can actually befool himself and other people with the final result being a success, love and prosperity, and happiness.
 Acting in a certain way or simulation the action in a certain way may restructure your thinking pattern that impacts the events of the future.
-Some such faking strategies backed by science are mentioned in this article to make the job, the relationship or the mood better.
+Some such faking strategies backed by science are mentioned in this article to make the job, the relationship, or the mood better.

 1. Keep Smiling

 The researchers have found that if somebody is able to force oneself to smile, then the mood becomes automatically good.
 In fact, a study conducted in 2012, published in the journal of Psychological Science proved it to be true.
 During the study, some students were forced to imitate a standard smile, some genuine smile, and some neutral expression.
 While forced into these three types of expression, these students were given a set of complex multitasking.
 The multitasking activities were stressful.
 However, the research shows that people with a genuine or standard smile did better in the tasks than the people with neutral expressions.
 The study has been used to demonstrate that the smile, though simulated has decreased the stress level and enabled them for better performance in a stressful job.
-The benefit of this simulated smile was seen to last about four minute
+The benefit of this simulated smile was seen to last about four-minute

 2. Imitate a Powerful Pose